-Tell us about you, your music tees and interest in collecting?
+Tell us about you, your music tees, and your interest in collecting.

 I’m the author of a book yet to be released documenting the history of Showco 1965-1981, the legendary concert sound and lighting company from Dallas, Texas.
-I also play guitar in two bands, the first is CABB; an all original outfit with an amazing actress fronting the group, and second is Electric Magic, my Led Zeppelin tribute band.
+I also play guitar in two bands, the first is CABB; an all-original outfit with an amazing actress fronting the group, and the second is Electric Magic, my Led Zeppelin tribute band.

 What’s Showco???
 Was it a club?
 A bar?
 A gang?
 I needed to find this out.
 It wasn’t until years later that I discovered Showco from Dallas, Texas was the premier sound, lighting, and full rock n’ roll production company that started the concert touring industry.
 So yes, I was right.
 They were a gang.
 A gang of engineers, roadies, truck drivers, logistics staff, shop technicians, and visionaries that had a lot of swagger.
 That’s how it started for me.

 Give us a history lesson on Showco rock t-shirts and let us know what sparked your interest in them.

 The shirts were made by an enigma known only as “Denton” Tom.
 It would have been a great honor to have met the man that created this iconic piece of ephemera, but sadly he passed away.
 I’m sure he would be amused.
 He owned a small custom tee shirt shop called Denton Monogram in Denton, Texas.

 “Denton” Tom had a nice relationship with Showco from the beginning.
 The tour would get organized and an order would be placed for the crew and band.
 Most of the time the band would choose the color scheme and artwork design.
 I’ve heard stories from crew members that a few bands got into major arguments over the shirt design more often than their actual stage, sound, and lighting rig setup.